So you already decided, or you’re deciding on starting a real estate photography videography business.

-But because I know this is a fully manual lens, I can set my focus to exactly where I know I’m going to get the whole room in direction, press the shutter button, and it also gives me fantastic photography results.
+But because I know this is a fully manual lens, I can focus on where I know I will get the whole room in direction, press the shutter button, and it also gives me fantastic photography results.

 One thing that video shooters might not love about this lens is that it has a clicked aperture.

 Every time you change the aperture on this lens, you’ll hear a noticeable click and feel it on a hard stop.

 I use it for real estate and a few other small things where I want an ultra-wide-angle lens.

 The lens does come with a lens hood; however, I don’t have it attached to my lens ever because I get slightly in the corners with the attached lens, so I leave it out for that reason.